fferrin/pytopojson/README.md

 <a name="geo2topo_quantization" href="#geo2topo_quantization">#</a> geo2topo <b>-q</b> <i>count</i>
 <br><a href="#geo2topo_quantization">#</a> geo2topo <b>--quantization</b> <i>count</i>

-Specify a pre-quantization paramter.
+Specify a pre-quantization parameter.
 0 disables quantization.
 See
 <a href="#topology">pytopojson.topology.Topology</a> for a description of
 quantization.